-A suspended student must wait at least one semester before petitioning to be reinstated, and the petition must include clear evidence of the student's capability to succeed academically.
+A suspended student must wait at least one semester before petitioning to be reinstated, and the petition must include clear evidence of the student's capability and commitment to succeed academically.
 If a student becomes eligible for suspension a second time, the student will be permanently dismissed from the University.

-A student on probation will be removed from probation at the end of a semester in which he or she has passed at least 6 hours at Truman with a semester, Truman and cumulative GPA of 2.0 or above.
+A student on probation will be removed from probation and placed in good academic standing at the end of a semester in which he or she has passed at least 6 hours at Truman with a semester, Truman, and cumulative GPA of 2.0 or above.
 A student on probation under contract must, in addition, have met all terms of the contract.